The Nolans: 1978–1984: Chart success

 Their chart breakthrough came in 1978 with the covers album 20 Giant Hits on Target, which reached No.3 in the UK.
 That year, they also supported Engelbert Humperdinck on a US tour, and Denise left the group to pursue a solo career.

 In 1979, the group participated in the UK Eurovision selection contest A Song For Europe.
-Their track "Harry My Honolulu Lover" had been written by former Eurovision contestant Terry Bradford who had finished 11th in the 1978 contest as part of the group Co-Co.
-The track was considered the favourite before the contest, but ultimately placed fourth, with Black Lace going on to represent the UK.
+Their track "Harry My Honolulu Lover" had been written by former Eurovision contestant Terry Bradford who had finished 11th in the 1978 contest as part of the group Co-Co with their song "Bad Old Days".
+The track was considered the favourite before the contest, but ultimately placed fourth, with Black Lace going on to represent the UK with their song "Mary Ann".
 A lightning strike by BBC technicians minutes before the broadcast led to the cancellation of the show.
-Instead, the regional juries had to make their decisions based on audio tapes of the songs from the show's rehearsals.
+In order to find a winner nonetheless, the regional juries had to make their decisions based on audio tapes of the songs from the show's rehearsals.
 The group had been booked to promote the song on many BBC shows, leading to speculation that it had been taken for granted they would win the competition.
-One booking was representing the BBC at the 25th Anniversary celebrations for the Eurovision network, which was staged in Montreaux, Switzerland, in April 1979.
+One booking was representing the BBC at the 25th Anniversary celebrations for the Eurovision network, which was staged in Montreux, Switzerland, in May 1979.

 After signing with CBS subsidiary Epic Records in 1979, the group enjoyed their greatest period of commercial success.
-Although their debut release – the failed UK Eurovision entry "Harry, My Honolulu Lover" – did not chart, their second Epic single "Spirit, Body and Soul" released in September, reached number 34.
-In December 1979, the group released the disco-flavoured single "I'm In the Mood for Dancing", which became their best-known tune and biggest hit.
+Although their debut release – the failed UK Eurovision entry "Harry, My Honolulu Lover" – did not chart, their second Epic single "Spirit, Body and Soul" released in September, reached number 34 on the UK singles chart.
+In December 1979, the group released the disco-flavoured single "I'm in the Mood for Dancing", which became their best-known tune and biggest hit.
 It reached number 3 in the UK, number 2 in their native Ireland and number 1 in Japan, a rare event for a Western act; the single eventually sold more than 600,000 copies in Japan.
 The song, like the majority of the Nolans' hit singles, was written by Ben Findon, Mike Myers and Robert Puzey.

-The self-titled album Nolan Sisters, which featured the first two charting Epic singles, eventually reached Nº15 in the UK.
-Although still not an official member of the group, the youngest member of the family, Coleen, appeared on the cover of the album and in the video for "I'm In the Mood for Dancing".
+The self-titled album Nolan Sisters, which featured the first two charting Epic singles, eventually reached number 15 in the UK.
+Although still not an official member of the group, the youngest member of the family, Coleen, appeared on the cover of the album and in the video for "I'm in the Mood for Dancing".
 In early 1980, the group changed its name from the Nolan Sisters to the Nolans.
 Coleen released one solo single on Target in 1978, a song about Prince Andrew's status as a teen idol.